nathantypanski/nathantypanski.com/blog/2014-08-22-openssl-makefiles.md

                          16.17067                          13.22700
 ```

 We see noticeable (and statistically significant) improvements in even the sequential build with ccache.
-However, considering we're talking a difference of 13-16 seconds here, this may or may not matter to you.
+However, considering we're talking a difference of 13 vs. 16 seconds here, this may or may not matter to you.

 If you're concerned with how ccache impacts actual performance *during development*, there's some useful info on their site's [performance page](https://ccache.samba.org/performance.html):